devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ![](/img/gitflow-azuredvops/readytoaproveaftermerge.PNG)

-Once completed you can see how dev once merge before feature being merge itself in `develop`
+Once completed you can see how dev once merge before feature being merged itself in `develop`

 ![](/img/gitflow-azuredvops/finalresult.PNG)

 # Conclusion

-In conclusion we did a retrospective on this project and all the team members agreed by saying this workflow really help the project and all its participant.
-All dev have different level of experiences and different preferences but everyone agreed this was the way to go to work together.
+In conclusion, we did a retrospective on this project and all the team members agreed by saying this workflow really help the project and all its participants.
+All dev have a different level of experiences and different preferences but everyone agreed this was the way to go to work together.

-**GitKraken** really simplify everything when it comes to deal with all the Git concepts without using a console any single time.
-This is definitely a tool we want to keep in our work and it will be hard to go back on other code source repository like TFS or SVN.
+**GitKraken** really simplifies everything when it comes to deal with all the Git concepts without using a console any single time.
+This is definitely a tool we want to keep in our work and it will be hard to go back on other code source repositories like TFS or SVN.

-Having **Git Flow** and Pull Request policies in place was a bit challenging at first but at the end we were always able to provide nice and smooth feedback on each other code which ended with much more consistent and solid code without enforcing strict coding style policy.
+Having **Git Flow** and Pull Request policies in place was a bit challenging at first but in the end, we were always able to provide nice and smooth feedback on each other code which ended with much more consistent and solid code without enforcing strict coding style policy.

-**Azure Devops** is a must have for us now.
+**Azure Devops** is a must-have for us now.
 Everything is very user friendly and the amount of things we can do with this tool is amazing.
-One of the policy we had for pull request was the application being able to build (.net core api + angular).
-We didn't had last minute bad surprise we an application not able to build for production and not being able to deploy.
+One of the policies we had for pull request was the application being able to build (.net core api + angular).
+We didn't have last-minute bad surprise we an application not able to build for production and not being able to deploy.